Link009/ScreenSHTR/README.md

 # ScreenSHTR
-A simple screenshot maker script with the capability to send files to an FTP server
+A simple screenshot maker script with the capability to send files to a FTP server